 This is an assessment from the Stanford History Education Group's Civic Online Reasoning curriculum.
 This is to assess how well students can assess information/claims that they find on social media.
 This is an assessment that is housed on Google Forms.
 You will be prompted to make a copy of the assessment which you can be distributed to students.

 This is a lesson plan created to help students in 6th grade cement their understanding of the digital citizenship they have learned in their years of elementary school.
 This will be done as a collaborative group project.
 Students will revieiw the ISTE Digital Citizen standards, create Interland-style questions that relate to this standard (geared toward a 4th grade audience), create a question slide and an answer slide, and then create an internaut-style character to use on their slides.

-This module introduces educators to two different skillsets: Using technology well and understanding how online actions affect self and others.
-Both are foundational skills necessary to understand the importance of teaching digital citizenship in todayÕs educational environments.
+Using technology well and understanding how online actions affect self and others are foundational skills.
+These skills are necessary to understand the importance of teaching digital citizenship in today’s educational environments.